memgraph/docs/docs/concepts/concepts.md

 slug: /concepts
 ---

-Articles within the concepts section serve as an in-depth introduction into inner workings of Memgraph.
+Articles within the concepts section serve as an in-depth introduction into the inner workings of Memgraph.
 These tend to be quite technical in nature and are recommended for advanced users and other graph database enthusiasts.